Best Baby Bottle 2019

 Prices vary depending on the number of bottles, size and type (but generally they are priced in the middle of the pack).
 If you find them pricey, there is some good news: they go on sale frequently.

-You can get a starter set (put it on your registry) like this one, if you don’t know which sizes to buy.
-They even offer one that includes a microwave sterilizer.
+You can get a starter set (put it on your registry), if you don’t know which sizes to buy.
+They even offer one starter set that includes a microwave sterilizer.

 Avent bottles are perhaps the most popular baby bottles on the market today, along with Dr. Brown’s.
 Many parents swear by them for reducing colic and gas and being easy to clean (easier than the multi-piece Dr. Brown’s bottles).
 Feedback from readers is excellent.